Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Abstract

 \section{Abstract}

 In this conceptual paper, we review existing literature on artificial intelligence/machine learning (AI/ML) education to identify three approaches to how learning and teaching ML could be conceptualized.
 One of them, a data-driven approach, emphasizes providing young people with opportunities to create data sets, train, and test models.
-A second approach, learning algorithm-driven, prioritizes learning about how the learning algorithms or engines behind how ML models work.
+A second approach, learning algorithm-driven, prioritizes learning about learning algorithms.
 In addition, we identify efforts within a third approach that integrates the previous two.
-In our review, we focus on how the approaches: (1) glassbox and blackbox different aspects of ML, (2) build on learner interests and provide opportunities for designing applications, (3) integrate ethics and justice.
-In the discussion, we address the challenges and opportunities of current approaches and suggest future directions for the design of learning activities.
+In our review, we focus on unpacking how the approaches: (1) glassbox and blackbox different aspects of ML, (2) build on learner interests and provide opportunities for designing applications, (3) integrate ethics and justice.
+In the discussion, we address the challenges and opportunities of current approaches and suggest future directions for the design of tools and learning activities.

 \ccsdesc[500]{Social and professional topics~K-12 education} \ccsdesc[300]{Social and professional topics~Computing literacy}

 \keywords{machine learning, computing education, artificial intelligence, k-12, algorithmic justice, ethics}